2002 Stromboli tsunami: Data collection and processing

-In front of the Sciara del Fuoco slope, an initial survey has been carried out a week after the event.
-The results obtained were precise and they varied from about 1 meter in shallow water to around 5 meters in deep water.
+In front of the Sciara del Fuoco slope, an initial survey was carried out a week after the event.
+The results obtained varied from about 1 meter in shallow water to around 5 meters in deep water.
 In order to improve the precision and resolution of the final results, further techniques for acquiring data and nonstandard processing were applied.
 Different grids were used for different depth ranges, but also tinning (which is a triangular irregular network) and random points visualization were performed when the maximum resolution was required.

 The data analysis is carried out continuously by an automatic system at the monitoring center of the Vesuvian Observatory, called Eolo.
 VLP signals require unconventional analysis techniques.
-The current configuration of the seismic network allows to perform the detection and localization of VLP events with a technique based on a "semblance" analysis.
-This technique involves rather long calculation times that generally prevent its implementation in "real-time" monitoring systems.
+The current configuration of the seismic network allows scientists to perform the detection and localization of VLP events with a technique based on a "semblance" analysis.
+This technique involves rather long calculation times that generally prevent its implementation in real-time monitoring systems.
 To overcome this problem, Eolo uses parallel calculation methods on clusters and uses a supercomputer with 132 processors.
-This allows to perform continuous semblance analysis, automatically locating all the VLP signals generated by Stromboli activity, which in certain periods can exceed 500 events per day, and perform numerous other signal analyses such as spectrograms, polarization, Real-time Seismic-Amplitude Measurement (RSAM) for all stations.
-Eolo has a Web interface that allows access to all information and it is available online.
+This allows scientists to perform continuous semblance analysis, automatically locating all the VLP signals generated by Stromboli activity, which in certain periods can exceed 500 events per day, and perform numerous other signal analyses such as spectrograms, polarization, Real-time Seismic-Amplitude Measurement (RSAM) for all stations.
+Eolo has a Web interface that allows access to all information.
 The system developed for Stromboli has ensured seismic monitoring during the eruptive crises of 2002–2003 and 2007 by providing a large amount of data processed daily.
-Thanks to its advanced design and the development of new automatic analysis systems, it allows us to obtain in real-time the maximum information from the acquired data and to highlight its significance.
+Thanks to its advanced design and the development of new automatic analysis systems, it allows people to obtain in real-time the maximum information from the acquired data and to highlight its significance.